thchara/ThinkAloud/ZendoStudy/instructions3.md

 ## Use the Time to Think Freely

 For each puzzle, use the 2 minutes to fully explore your ideas.
+Think of the timer as a thinking period, not a deadline.
+It is designed to give you room to reason aloud and consider different ideas before committing to a guess.

 Even if you come up with an idea early on, we encourage you to **keep reasoning throughout the full time**.
 You may find other possible rules as you keep reasoning!